textX/textX/docs/tutorials/hello_world.md

 5. Than use meta-model to create models from textual description:

-        example_hello_model = hello_meta.model_from_file('example.hello')
+        hello_model = hello_meta.model_from_file('example.hello')

-    Textual model `example.hello` will be parsed and transformed to a plain Python object graph.
-Object classes are those defined by the meta-model.
+    Textual model `example.hello` will be parsed and transformed to plain Python objects.
+Python classes of the created objects are those defined by the meta-model.
+Returned object `hello_model` will be a reference to the root of the model, i.e. the object of class `HelloWorldModel`.
+You can use the model as any other Python object.
+For example:

+        print("Greeting", ", ".join([to_greet.name
+                                    for to_greet in hello_model.to_greet]))

 6. You can optionally export model to `dot` file to visualize it.
 Run following from the command line: